-6.34 At Fen Rivers all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+6.34 All staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
-We understand that children can be victims of domestic abuse, and this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
-We are aware of the Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.
+We understand that children can be victims of domestic abuse.
+Where they see, hear or experience the effects this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS) and signpost victims to the service.
+Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.